Skip to content

 dotnet add package SdJwt.Net.PresentationExchange

-1. Configure the Verifier Service
+1. Configure the verifier service

 Register verifier-related services in your dependency injection container.